8 Best Benefits of Lemon Balm Tea

 Heart Health

 The sedative nature of this herbal tea also helps to suppress blood pressure, making it an ideal relaxing brew for people who suffer from hypertension.
-This can help lower chances of developing atherosclerosis, as well as experiencing heart attacks and strokes.
 If you are already taking blood pressure medication, be sure to speak to your doctor before adding lemon balm tea to your diet, as there could be negative interactions.
 [8]

 How Do You Make Lemon Balm Tea?